DMD1070/DMD1070.github.io/lessons/final-project.md

 - Be fully responsive to ensure compatibility with a range of devices.
 - Validated and error free HTML & CSS.

-## Process Binder

-In addition to developing the site, we will be exploring the web design process over the coming weeks.
-I'd ask that each of you purchase a three ring binder that will contain print-outs of your competitive analysis, personas, mood boards, sketches, wireframes, designs, and any other work that leads up to the development process.

 **This assignment has been adapted from [Teach the Web](http://teachtheweb.com/course_materials/personal.php).**